Skip to content

 Every system sees its own fragment.
 The request lives in email, the margin in a spreadsheet, the lead time at the supplier.
 Nowhere does it come together.

-An order that sits still belongs to everyone, and so to no one.
+An order that sits still belongs to everyone, and therefore to no one.
 Who calls the supplier?
 Who gives the customer a date?

 You steer blind

-You decide on gut feel and the latest email, not on how the workflow actually stands.
-That costs margin, lead time and customers.
+Decisions follow gut feel and the latest email, not the actual state of the workflow.
+That costs margin, lead time, and customers.

 02 · The system